MetteMy/Distributed-systems-exercises/ChitChat/project-root/README.md

 **Check out the program log**
-1. The chitchat.log-file resides in the server-folder.
+1. The chitchat.log-file resides in the project-root.